 The Case of the Hiawatha

 Before introducing the Borealis route, the Hiawatha operated with two train sets.
-The two ensured that a train was always available in Milwaukee or Chicago or it was going in between.
+The two ensured that a train was always available in Milwaukee or Chicago, or it was traveling between the two.

 For example, the first two southbound Hiawatha trains out of Milwaukee each morning are typically busy with commuters heading to Chicago.
 Amtrak must position a train set in Milwaukee overnight to meet this demand.
 However, another train set needs to arrive in Milwaukee in time to operate the second departure of the day.